deepanshs/csdmpy/docs/source/examples/1D{1}-datasets.rst

     :py:meth:`~csdfpy.CSDModel.save` method of the :ref:`CSDModel <csdm_api>`
     class.

-The tuples of the independent and dependent variables from this example are
+The tuples of the dimensions and dependent variables from this example are

 .. doctest::

     >>> x = sea_level.dimensions
     >>> y = sea_level.dependent_variables

 respectively.
-The coordinates of the independent variable, `x0`, and the component of the dependent variable, `y00`, are
+The coordinates of the dimension, `x0`, and the component of the dependent variable, `y00`, are

 .. doctest::